plewis/plewis.github.io/phylogenetics/likelihood.md

 -3348.341
 {% endcomment %}

-> :thinking: How many parameters are being estimated using the F81 model?
+> :thinking: What parameters are being estimated using the F81 model?
 (Don't forget to include edge length parameters!)

 {% comment %}
 16: 3 base frequencies plus 13 branch lengths